nkhlmn/contemplate.nvim/README.md

 ## Usage

+### With telescope.nvim

-Call `:Contemplate` without any args to open a telescope picker (if installed) or bt calling `:Telescope contemplate`.
+Call `:Contemplate` without any args to open a telescope picker (if installed) or by calling `:Telescope contemplate`.

+### Without telescope.nvim

-You can also pass an argument, which should either be the filetype of the new buffer or the name of a template file.
+An argument is required when calling `:Contemplate` without telescope.nvim installed.
+The argument should either be the filetype of the new buffer or the name of a template file.
 E.g. `:Contemplate scratchpad.js`.
 Completion for these items will provided based on the entries configured, but it will only look at the `arg` and other config options will be ignored.

 ## TODO

-- option to specify per-entry templates folder
 - support passing a function to `filename` config object
 - option to override timestamp?
 - improve non-telescope support?